stephencz/old-stephencz-com/site.md

 It clocks in at just over one hundred and fifty lines, and gets the job done.

-### Strict CSS Style
+### Strict CSS
-{:.margin-top-m}
+{:.margin-top-l}

 From my past projects I've notice that CSS code has a tendency to devolve into [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
-I absolutely hate having to hunt down and override CSS rules.
+I hate having to hunt down and override CSS rules.
 Accordingly, I've adopted a strict style of writing CSS for this project.

-There are three central practices to this "strict style":
+There are three central practices to this "strict" code style:

 1. Write as few global rules as possible i.e. avoid styling HTML elements at the global scale.
-2. Use Sass to define global variables (Jekyll has built-in support for Sass).
+2. Use Sass to define global variables which are then used to provide consistency across the website (Jekyll has built-in support for Sass).
-3. Write specific rules using the [child combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator).
+3. Write "strict" rules using the [child combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator).

 Here is an example of what most rules using this style look like: